 Lest you get the wrong impression, I’m not one of those overscheduling parents who wants his daughter in Brown U. before all her adult teeth are in, studying middle English while playing point guard in the NCAA championship.
 I believe work and play should balance and intermingle, reinforcing the notion that learning is constant and desirable.
 Childhood should be a garden with enough space between rows for dreams to take root.

 Nevertheless, I’m a hard guy when it comes to summer vacation.
 I think American kids get too much of it.
 (Teachers will please wait until called on.)
 Look at other cultures.
 In Asia six to eight weeks is the norm, and it’s not spent making Shrinky-Dinks.
 We know a family in Seoul.
-No sooner has the last bell rung at their daughter’s primary school than a waiting troop carrier carts her off to Korean culture camp, where she learns everything from tae kwan do to taegu to how to wear a hanbok, with a little anti-aircraft marksmanship thrown in should MiGs from north of the DMZ show up.
+No sooner has the last bell rung at their daughter’s primary school than a waiting troop carrier carts her off to Korean culture camp, where she learns everything from Taekwondo to taegu prep to how to wear a hanbok, with a little anti-aircraft marksmanship thrown in should MiGs from north of the DMZ show up.
 Free time to her means sleeping.

 So the prospect of Anna doing little else for months but guzzle Sprite in front of Kim Possible with various accomplices, and make chocolate chip pancakes with someone who wears trousers rolled like Prufrock, had me concerned.
 If idle hands are the devil’s workshop, surely by fall she’d be sprouting horns.
 And Marsha and I would be on Valium.